kunalkanojia/kunalkanojia.github.io/_posts/2016-08-15-java-scala-actors.markdown

 And I also meet a lot of people who are optimistic about kotlin adoption.

 So I gave it a try and this is how the code looks.
-Definitely better than java, I say.
+Definitely better than java, but Scala still stays my favourite.

 <script src="https://gist.github.com/kunalkanojia/198f6c063bd12621341827330e59171c.js"></script>